-The World Health Organization’s Commission on the Social Determinants of Health has defined SDOH as “the conditions in which people are born, grow, live, work and age” and “the fundamental drivers of these conditions.”
+The World Health Organization’s Commission on the Social Determinants of Health has defined SDOH as “the conditions in which people are born, grow, live, work and age” and “the wider set of forces and systems shaping the conditions of daily life.
+These forces and systems include economic policies and systems, development agendas, social norms, social policies and systems.”
 Learn more here.

 According to a recent study, in the Journal of Patient-Centered Research and Reviews, social isolation and feelings of loneliness are a reality for many older adults in the United States.
 This is especially true for individuals who have limited mobility, chronic health conditions and other obstacles to physical and emotional supports.